 Art is a way to think, act and communicate—a means of personal expression, as well as of participating in a larger conversation with both the past and contemporary culture.
 In Carroll University’s art program, you’ll explore the relationship between the worlds of intellect and imagination.
 You’ll learn to develop and nurture a creative process that moves your work and ideas into unexpected and exciting directions.
 Carroll's art curriculum is grounded in the liberal arts and prepares its graduates for a lifelong journey of art making and art appreciation that insists on engagement with the ideas of our times and on personal growth.

 Our program focuses on both depth and breadth of knowledge.
-Our students are prepared for success in a variety of media including painting, printmaking, sculpture, ceramics and photography and you’ll be encouraged to bring your knowledge of other disciplines into your work.
-Our emphasis quickly turns to content, challenging you to think more deeply about the nature of your work, ideas and influences.
-You’ll have the advantage of studying in small classes with faculty who are working artists.
+Students develop skills in a variety of media including painting, printmaking, sculpture, ceramics and photography.
+Students are also encouraged to bring knowledge of other disciplines into their work as they are challenged to think deeply about the content of their work and its influences.
+Students have the advantage of studying in small classes with faculty who are working artists.

 Our facilities include large studio classrooms, two campus galleries, student exhibition spaces, and three MAC computer labs.
 Our students gain experience outside the classroom through participation in internships.
 Senior year students host an exhibition of their recent work in Carroll’s professional gallery in the media of their choice.
 All art majors leave Carroll with a career-ready portfolio.